apache/carbondata/docs/index/secondary-index-guide.md

 This command merges data files within specified segment of SI table.

 ## How to skip Secondary Index?
-When Secondary indexes are created on a table(s), always data fetching happens from secondary indexes created on the main tables for better performance.
+When Secondary indexes are created on a table(s), data fetching happens from secondary indexes created on the main tables for better performance.
 But sometimes, data fetching from the secondary index might degrade query performance in case where the data is sparse and most of the blocklets need to be scanned.
 So to avoid such secondary indexes, we use NI as a function on filters